-NATIONAL HARBOR, Md. — A Maryland man and four others from Washington DC are facing federal charges for allegedly conspiring to rob and kidnap a victim they met at the MGM Grand Hotel and Casino in National Harbor.
+NATIONAL HARBOR, Md. — A Maryland man and four others from Washington DC have pleaded guilty to federal charges for conspiring to rob and kidnap a victim they met at the MGM Grand Hotel and Casino in National Harbor.

 Darius Lawrence Young, 28, of Washington, D.C.

 On February 3, prosecutors say Sherman and Hebron were seen on surveillance footage with the victim leaving the MGM in Sherman’s car, headed for D.C.